mumoshu/prenv/README.md

 It does also read the `X-Prenv-Environment` header and `Host` header to determine the environment name.

 **usage**: `prenv-outgoing-webhook -slack-webhook-url <slack-webhook-url> -base-host <base-host>`

+See [scripts/outgoing-webhook](/scripts/outgoing-webhook) for the example command that uses all the available flags.

+In practice, `prenv-init` generates those flags and deploy `outgoing-webhook` onto your Kubernetes cluster so you don't have to.

+It might still be useful to know about what are configurable and not and how it works by reading the example command, though.

 ## Implementation